 For current videos as updated on the HHS website, please follow this link: https://www.hhs.gov/hipaa/for-individuals/guidance-materials-for-consumers/index.html

 Certain states and jurisdictions have specific sections of statute that list and include some form of a patient bill of rights.
-Some of these “rights” are not in statute, but may appear in the regulatory rules set by the various licensing boards.
-Many states do not yet include, as a part of their “patient bill of rights”, a Social Media Policy Statement or a standard Privacy Statement.
+Some of these “rights” are not in statute, but may appear in the regulatory rules set by the various licensing board rules and/or these may be expressed by some professional associations in mental healthcare services.
+Many states do not yet include, as a part of their “patient bill of rights”, a Social Media Policy Statement or a standard Practice Privacy Statement.

 PATIENT BILL OF RIGHTS